HOME WISE Uranium Project > Radiation >

 > View IRSN News Release March 16, 2006 (in French)

-> Download ENVIRHOM - Bioaccumulation of radionuclides in situations of chronic exposure of ecosystems and members of the public, Progress Report 2, covering the period June 2003 – September 2005 external link (2.6M PDF - in English)
+> Download ENVIRHOM - Bioaccumulation of radionuclides in situations of chronic exposure of ecosystems and members of the public, Progress Report 2, covering the period June 2003 – September 2005 (2.6M PDF - in English)

 ICRP releases draft report on the scope of radiological protection